 At the initial stage, SF-IND deliberated on how risk capital could be mobilized.
-The options being considered were as follows: first, SF-IND directly undertakes setting up of the Fund which will do the risk investing portion; second, SF-IND approaches potential individual risk investors on a case-by-case basis; and third, SF-IND does not get involved in this and gets another entity to handle the risk investments.
-The SF-IND selected the third option of working with an entity with an experience of fundraising and fund deployment in the education sector.
-They chose to work with Kaizen Private Equity, which already had two Education Sector Funds and was setting up another debt impact fund1 focused on education.
+The options being considered were as follows: first, SF-IND directly undertakes setting up of the Fund which will do the risk investing portion; second, SF-IND goes out to potential individual risk investors on a case-by-case basis; and third, SF-IND does not get involved in this and gets another entity to handle the risk investments.
+The SF-IND selected the third option of working with an entity with an experience of fund raising and fund deployment in the education sector.
+They chose to work with Kaizen Private Equity, which already had two Education Sector Funds and was setting up another debt impact fund focused on education.
 Kaizen expressed their desire to commit a certain proportion of the Kaizen Edu Finance Fund (KEF) raised to IEOF constructs as the risk investors.
 The KEF is a blended financial instrument which takes commercial capital and impact capital into the fund and is currently used for giving loans to affordable private schools.
 Philanthropic agencies are also partnering with Kaizen and funding performance-linked rewards in schools.

-The SF-IND kept this engagement with Kaizen Private Equity on the risk side as 'non-exclusive', which means that on a case by case basis, if SF-IND found other investors that were excited about some opportunities, SF-IND would reserve the option of working with the other investors (SF-IND-IEOF lead, interview).
-From the perspective of Kaizen, the IEOF is a subset of the Edu Finance Fund which is a 150 million dollar fund with a 50 million green shoe option.2 The target is to have the funds ready in 2020 so that whenever IEOF puts forth a construct that requires investment, Kaizen is ready with funds (Kaizen Private Equity partner, interview).
+SF-IND kept this engagement with Kaizen Private Equity on the risk side as 'non-exclusive', which means that on a case by case basis, if SF-IND found other investors that were excited about some opportunities, SF-IND would reserve the option of working with the other investors.
+From the perspective of Kaizen, the IEOF is a subset of the Edu Finance Fund which is a 150 million dollar fund with a 50 million green shoe option.
+The target is to have the funds ready in 2020 so whenever IEOF puts forth a construct that requires investment, Kaizen is ready with funds.
 According to the respondents from Kaizen and SFI-IND, currently, the risk investors are more likely to be foundations, philanthropies that do not mind taking the risks that they would have taken in any case, and would be happy if their funds get stretched further.
-The risk investors can, however, also be private capital interested in both social as well as financial returns.
-As the respondent from Kaizen pointed out, the commercial investors are not interested in dealing with the government but are more likely to invest in an instrument of the IEOF where the outcome payer is still a private entity and hence, there is an assurance of getting safe returns (Kaizen Private Equity partner, interview).
+The risk investors can, however, also be private capital interested in